MRC-Epid-it24/intake24/docs/developer/source-code.md

 ## Renovate

-Repository is set up with [renovate bot](https://github.com/renovatebot/renovate), which checks the dependecies prepare PRs.
+Repository is set up with [renovate bot](https://github.com/renovatebot/renovate), which checks the dependencies and prepares PRs.
 It runs on weekly basis and can be configured using [`.github/renovate.json5`](https://github.com/MRC-Epid-it24/intake24/blob/master/.github/renovate.json5) config file.

 ## Continuous integration